How the Term “LED wall” is Used in Aximmetry

 The central machine sends its part into the LED wall processor via a DP cable in a 1408 x 1232 pixels frame:

-The second machine send the left part via another DP cable also in a 1408 x 1232 pixels frame:
+The second machine sends the left part via another DP cable also in a 1408 x 1232 pixels frame:

 The third machine sends the two rear images through a single DP cable.
 They are arranged in a 1040 x 624 pixels frame: